 My name is Agnès Chetaille.
-I have always been interested in change and what makes it possible – for individuals, for cultures and for societies.
-This passion for transformation led me to become an activist in queer feminist collectives, and a social scientist working on social movements and politics of gender, sexuality and location.
+I have always been passionate about change and what makes it possible – for individuals, for cultures and for societies.
+This interest for transformation led me to become an activist in queer feminist collectives, and a social scientist working on social movements and politics of gender, sexuality and location.

-In 2019, I discovered somatics in my own psychotherapy.
+I discovered somatics in my own psychotherapeutic process.
 It felt like a revolution: connecting to my bodily experience showed me that change was always already trying to happen, and taught me how to open up to it.
-It didn't solve all my problems – but completely removed the feeling of being stuck.
+It didn't solve all my issues – but removed the feeling of being stuck, both physically and emotionally.

-I started training as a somatic practitioner in 2021.
+This led me to start training as a somatic practitioner.
 Sharing someone's process into transformation is always an extraordinary experience.
-I bring all of my attention, presence and creativity, as well as my love for slowness, deep connection, and non-judgmental listening.
+I bring to the space all of my attention, presence and creativity, as well as my love for slowness, deep connection, and non-judgmental listening.
 I feel honored to support people in this way and am continuously grateful for what I do.

 I am in my own process – individually as a